emilianop11/decentralized-p2p/README.md

 ```

-payload will be a base64 encoded stringified json with this format
+recipientData payload will be a base64 encoded stringified json with this format
 {
     payloadHash: "md5 of unencrypted content"
     s: {